 What is the best MOBA?
 The title of ‘best MOBA game’ is a hotly contested one, and often reduced to two warring champions: League of Legends and Dota 2.
-But, despite being the most popular in the genre, these two games may not necessarily be the MOBA for you.
-Thankfully there are several fantastic choices out there, meaning there’s almost certainly a MOBA that you’ll love.
+But, despite being the most popular in the genre, these two games may not necessarily be the best MOBA for you.

 The best MOBA games are:

 Many games in this list are influenced by ancient mythology, but Smite takes the gods of old as its direct inspiration.
 Each player takes on the role of one of the Smite gods and battles it out across a three-lane arena in different modes ranging from the more competitive Assault, to a laid back Arena run.
-Ever dreamed of a muscle-bound head to head between Thor and Zeus?
+Ever dreamed of a muscle-bound 1v1 between Thor and Zeus?
 Here’s your chance to make it happen.

 Smite’s esports scene is thriving, featuring regular tournaments and a world championship at the annual Hi-Rez Expo.
-Despite not having the prestige of League of Legends or Dota 2, Smite still commands international recognition on the sporting stage, with massive multi-million dollar prizes.
+Despite not having the prestige of League of Legends or Dota 2, Smite still commands international recognition on the sporting stage, with massive prize pools.

-Unlike its contemporaries, Smite is played from a third-person perspective.
+Unlike its contemporaries, Smite is played from a third-person perspective rather than top-down.
 As a result long-range skillshots and maintaining awareness of immediate surroundings can be more challenging.
 Each god takes on a specific role of either Guardian, Hunter, Mage, Warrior, or Assassin and specific character abilities help make battles properly cinematic.
 For example, the spider goddess Arachne can crawl above her opponents to find a unique attacking angle, and Thor can launch himself far up into the sky to then crash downward with his hammer.
 They make for some spectacular brawls, but also require you to be patient and strategize with your team to capitalise on each god’s strength and weakness.

 Heroes of the Storm

 Defense of the Ancients was originally a Warcraft III mod, so, of course, Blizzard couldn’t resist creating their own fully-fledged MOBA.
-Heroes of the Storm heroes are characters plucked from across the StarCraft, Warcraft, Diablo, and Overwatch universes and dropped into an ‘all star’ mash-up.
-One of the youngest MOBAs on the scene, Blizzard is expanding the hero roster at a terrifying rate.
-It already sports 80 heroes and that line-up will continue to grow.
+Heroes of the Storm heroes are characters plucked from across the StarCraft, Warcraft, Diablo, and Overwatch universes and dropped into an ‘all star’ mash-up – so if you fancy piloting Overwatch’s D.Va in a battle against Jaina Proudmoore, HoTS is the MOBA for you.

 Unlike League of Legends and Dota 2, Heroes features no items.
 Instead, players choose upgrades to their abilities as they level up, allowing them to focus on utility, hardiness, or damage.
 Each hero also features two ultimate abilities, of which only one can be activated during a single match.